-The Land (Amendment) Bill, 2022 (NA Bills No. 40 of 2022) The Bill seeks to amend the Land Act No.6 of 2012 by providing for the registration of public land.
-Currently, certificates of title are not issued with respect to public land and as a result grabbing of public land has been an ongoing issue that requires regulation Lands and Housing If the Bill is passed into Law, issuance of certificates of title in regards to public land in Kenya will take effect which will help curb the grabbing of public land.
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS The Land (Amendment) Bill, 2022 (NA Bills No. 40 of 2022) The Bill seeks to amend the Land Act No.6 of 2012 by providing for the registration of public land.
+Currently, certificates of title are not issued with respect to public land and as a result grabbing of public land has been an ongoing issue that requires regulation If the Bill is passed into Law, issuance of certificates of title in regards to public land in Kenya will take effect which will help curb the grabbing of public land.
 Businesses investing in projects involving public land would likely benefit from the increased certainty and security offered by proper land titles.
-This could encourage more local and foreign investment in various sectors such as real estate, agriculture, and infrastructure development Passed; Forwarded to the Senate for consideration on 15/04/2024 The County Governments (Revenue Raising Process) Bill, 2023 (NA Bills No. 11 of 2023) The Bill seeks to provide for the process to be followed by county governments in the exercise of their power under Articles 209 and 210 of the Constitution to impose, vary or waive taxes, fees, levies and other charges Public Finance Competitive disadvantages: If county governments have the power to vary taxes or charges, it can create disparities between different counties.
-Some counties may impose lower taxes or fees to attract businesses, while others may choose to increase them.
-This could create a competitive disadvantage for businesses operating in higher-tax counties, potentially leading to shifts in business locations and investment patterns.
-Uncertainty and planning challenges: When county governments have the authority to change taxes and charges, it introduces an element of uncertainty for businesses.
-Long-term planning and investment decisions may become more challenging, as Committee Stage: Pending
+This could encourage more local and foreign investment in various sectors such as real estate, agriculture, and infrastructure development Passed; Forwarded to the Senate for consideration on 15/04/2024; Senate amendments referred back via Message conveyed on 23/04/2025 The County Governments (Revenue Raising Process) Bill, 2023 (NA Bills No. 11 of 2023) The Bill seeks to provide for the process to be followed by county governments in the exercise of their power under Articles 209 and 210 of the Constitution to impose, vary or waive taxes, fees, levies and other charges Public Finance Competitive disadvantages: If county governments have the power to vary taxes or charges, it can create disparities between different counties.
+Passed; Forwarded to the Senate for consideration on 12/03/2025

-The Higher Education Loans Board (Amendment) Bill, 2023 (NA Bills No. 10 of 2023) The Bill seeks to amend the Higher Education Loans Board Act, No. 3 of 1995 to reduce the financial burden on recent graduates to are expected to pay large sums of money to the Board before securing employment or becoming financially stable.
+BILL OBJECTIVE OF THE BILL KEPSA SECTOR BOARD IMPACT ON THE PRIVATE SECTOR/BUSINESS IF PASSED STATUS The Higher Education Loans Board (Amendment) Bill, 2023 (NA Bills No. 10 of 2023) The Bill seeks to amend the Higher Education Loans Board Act, No. 3 of 1995 to reduce the financial burden on recent graduates to are expected to pay large sums of money to the Board before securing employment or becoming financially stable.
 It employs proposals such as waiving the imposition of interest on the principal amount of a loan advanced to the youth and persons living with disabilities until such a time as they have secured their first employment.
 It also sets the maximum interest at 3% per annum.
-Education businesses need to consider the potential impact of future changes in county-level taxation policies This will ultimately reduce the financial burden on recent graduates in the making of loan payments to the Higher Education Loans Board 1 st Read on 09/08/2023 The Employment (Amendment) Bill, 2022 (NA Bills No. 11 of 2022) The Bill seeks to limit employers from contacting their employees past working hours and penalizes the same.
-Where it is unavoidable, it provides for payment of overtime hours Labour The Bill will introduce new stringent measures that will curtail the prerogative to manage enterprises by the owners.
+1 1 st Reading on 9/8/2023 The Employment (Amendment) Bill, 2022 (SEN Bills No. 11 of 2022) The Bill seeks to limit employers from contacting their employees past working hours and penalizes the same.
+Where it is unavoidable, it provides for payment of overtime hours Labour measures that will curtail the prerogative to manage enterprises by the owners.
 This will automatically pose a challenge to Industrial Relations in Kenya.
-The changes proposed negate the very essence of managing enterprises freely to meet the demands and challenges posed by the market Bill rejected by the National Assembly on 5/03/2024 Bill referred to a Mediation Committee pursuant to Article 113 of the Constitution The Natural Resources (Benefit Sharing) Bill, 2022 It seeks to establish a system of benefit sharing in natural resource exploitation between resource Environment, Water and Natural Resources If the Bill is passed it will increase the cost of doing business by increasing Bill rejected by the National
+The changes proposed Committee pursuant to Article The Natural Resources (Benefit Sharing) Bill, 2022 (NA Bills No. 6 of 2022) benefit sharing in natural resource Environment, Water and Natural Resources cost of doing business by increasing the cost of utilizing natural resources in the country for economic benefit Message received from the Senate on 16/08/2023; Bill rejected by the National Assembly on 12/03/2024; Bill referred to a Mediation